(part one here)

 Dougald Hine, ‘writer, teacher, culture-maker’, describes himself as an ‘obsessive’ follower of Ivan Illich — the most radical, perceptive and forthright critic of institutionalisation and professionalisation the world has ever seen.
 Yet Hine rarely cites Illich’s core texts, Deschooling Society, Medical Nemesis, Tools for Conviviality, Gender or Disabling Professions.
 He prefers to focus on the work of the later Illich, which analyses the past, which talks of ‘community’.
 The excoriating attacks Illich made on the middle class don’t figure much in Hine’s ‘obsession’, nor does Illich’s heretical mysticism, nor his foundational sympathy with the poor, nor his iconoclastic deconstruction of the myths of gender.
 Why might this be?

-Hine begins his ‘radical’ essay ‘How to Sell Anything’ with this line: ‘this was my second year at [Oxford] uni, I was feeling skint and unemployable.’.
+Hine begins his ‘radical’ essay ‘How to Sell Anything’ with this line: ‘this was my second year at [Oxford] uni, I was feeling skint and unemployable’ (my emphasis).
 If this doesn’t give you a clue to the kind of life Hine has lived, try this sterling post ‘What I Learned’ (from his ‘changing the world’ blog) about his post-uni experiences which contains lines like ‘I spent a while exploring the ground floor of the British economy, taking temp jobs in warehouses and call centres.
 After the pressures of the newsroom, I found the lack of responsibility a relief’ and ‘Somehow, we came through the year of living on air, and in early 2008 we secured £350,000 of investment.’